wikipathways/WikiPathwaysCurator/docs/LIPIDMAPSTests/retiredIdentifiers.md

 ## Why does this fail show up?

-The identifier has been retired by LIPID MAPS.
+The identifier has been retired by LIPID MAPS, like, for example, [LMFA01010040](https://lipidmaps.org/databases/lmsd/LMFA01010040).

 ## Curation action

-If the test fails, you can check the LIPID MAPS website if a reason is given.
+If the test fails, you can check [the LIPID MAPS website](https://lipidmaps.org/databases/lmsd) if a reason is given.
 Second, you can look up a new valid LIPID MAPS identifier.
 The GPML source of the pathway can then be updated to list the new identifier.